 are outlining goals and aims of nature protection and conservation, delineating different protection/conservation categories/types and outlining different tools for nature protection and conservation.
-In Styria the nature protection bill is accompanied by a conservation strategy on policy level. (see table) Tyrol: a) Conservation taxes for the extraction of mineral resources b) No Mining and mineral extraction in: Natura 2000 areas (§25), protected landscapes (§ 10), protected parts of landscapes (§13) and nature monuments (§27) - the surrounding areas might be which (TROG) prohibits exclusion zones mining activities. c) Additional areas that are protected with special character in local, regional or trans-regional perspective: habitats with a high number of protected species due to nature protection directive 2006, zoological important habitats, areas that are perceived as "natural" and very characteristic by local population free and is of usage
+In Styria the nature protection bill is accompanied by a conservation strategy on policy level. (see table)

+Tyrol: a) Conservation taxes for the extraction of mineral resources b) No Mining and mineral extraction in: Natura 2000 areas (§25), protected landscapes (§ 10), protected parts of landscapes (§13) and nature monuments (§27) - the surrounding areas might be (TROG) exclusion zones which prohibits mining activities. c) Additional areas that are protected with special character in local, regional or trans-regional perspective: habitats with a high number of protected species due to nature protection directive 2006, zoological important habitats, areas that are perceived as "natural" and very characteristic by local population and free of usage